DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

           --enable-addons monitoring --generate-ssh-keys [--location <azurelocation>]
 ```

 After a few minutes, the command completes and returns JSON-formatted information about the cluster.
-Make a note of the newly-created Resource Group that is displayed in the JSON output (e.g.: "nodeResourceGroup": "<noderesourcegroup>") if you have to tag it, for instance:
+Make a note of the newly-created Resource Group that is displayed in the JSON output (e.g. "nodeResourceGroup": "<noderesourcegroup>") if you have to tag it, for example:

 ```
 az group update --name <noderesourcegroup> \